Most durable, future-proof

 - Make a list of essential touchpoints, such as websites and social media channels

 - Identify the key elements you want your map to show, such as customer’s feelings, their thoughts about your brand, opportunities, etc

 - Ensure that you have the resources you need to make your plan a success, such as hiring new staff, etc

 - Give it a go – try out the customer journey yourself

 - Identify the gap between what you currently have and what you want

 - Make the necessary adjustments and implement your plan

 It is defined as the total experience a customer has in relation to a product or service.
 Businesses today strive to improve and personalise interaction with customers, as this is the stepping stone to building a great, long-lasting relationship.

-Omnichannel is an approach to sales via a variety of channels – online, mobile devices, via phone calls or physical outlets – in order to give customer a seamless shopping experience.
+Omnichannel is an approach to sales via various channels – online, mobile devices, via phone calls or physical outlets – to give customers a seamless shopping experience.
 It’s a known fact that a large percentage of customers use multiple channels when making purchases.